 Why all the fuss?
-The American Academy of Pediatrics, the American Cancer Society, and the American Academy of Dermatology all support a teenage tanning bed ban because of numerous studies linking UV radiation exposure from tanning beds to increased risk of melanoma and other skin cancers.
+The American Academy of Pediatrics, the American Cancer Society, and the American Academy of Dermatology all support a teenage tanning bed ban because numerous studies link UV radiation exposure from tanning beds to an increased risk of melanoma and other skin cancers.
 The Harvard Medical School found that women who used tanning beds as young women were more likely than others to develop skin cancer, and the Journal of Clinical Oncology reported that women who used tanning beds at least four times per year between high school and age 35 were 15 percent more likely to develop basal cell carcinoma than non-users.

 Opponents of the bans argue that the benefits from UV radiation exposure—like the natural production of Vitamin D—outweigh the minimal risk from indoor tanning.
 They also object to the government regulating a decision that should be left to the parents of the teen.